Absolute Ceiling:

 As a practical rule for single-engine approaches, once the airplane is on final approach with landing gear and flaps extended, it is committed to land.

 While simulating engine failures, the instructor’s foot should be positioned to prevent the opposite rudder from moving backward.
-If the instructor fails the left engine, his or her foot should be blocking the right rudder from moving backward.
+If the instructor fails the left engine, his or her foot should block the right rudder from moving backward.
 The opposite is true for a simulated failure of the right engines.
-This prevents the learner from applying incorrect rudder application into the inoperative engine but does not hinder his or her ability if the appropriate rudder is pressed.
+This prevents the learner from applying rudder pressure toward the inoperative engine but does not hinder the ability to apply pressure in the appropriate direction.

 The following is an easy way to remember which rudder (left or right) should be blocked as a power lever is reduced (pulled).